 (2) If section 229(4)(a) of the NTA applies to the past act, the extinguishment is taken to have happened on 1 January 1994.

-Note for this section:
+Note for this subsection:

 Section 229(4)(a) of the NTA applies to a past act consisting of the construction or establishment of any public work if the work commenced to be constructed or established before 1 January 1994 and the construction or establishment had not been completed by that day.

-8. Effect of validation — inconsistent category B past acts (ss.
-19 & 15(1)(c) NTA)
+8. Effect of validation: inconsistent category B past acts (s.
+19 and 15(1)(c) NTA)

 A category B past act that is wholly or partly inconsistent with the continued existence, enjoyment or exercise of the native title rights and interests concerned extinguishes the native title to the extent of the inconsistency.